kyamagu/mexopencv/README.markdown

 call mex functions within matlab using package name `cv`.

     addpath('/path/to/mexopencv');
     result = cv.filter2D(img, kern);  % with package name 'cv'
     import cv.*;
-    result = filter2D(img, kern);       % no need to specify 'cv' after import
+    result = filter2D(img, kern);     % no need to specify 'cv' after imported

-Or, you can add path to matlab/ directory.

-    addpath('/path/to/mexopencv/matlab');
-    result = filter2D(img, kern);       % no need to specify 'cv'

-Note that some functions such as `cv.imread` overloads Matlab's builtin method.
+Note that some functions such as `cv.imread` overloads Matlab's builtin method when imported.
 Use the scoped name when you need to avoid name collision.

 Check a list of functions available by `help` command in matlab.

     >> help cv; % shows list of functions in package 'cv'

     Contents of cv: